 Garments which contain unstable dyes, such as denim blue jeans or brightly colored cotton items, may discolor the dryer interior.
+These stains are not harmful to your dryer and will not stain future loads of clothes.

 To clean dryer drum: